 Go to your panel's code section and write your code there.

 Custom panels are made of unique user interface (UI) elements, such as buttons, checkboxes, drop-down lists and more.
-See the list of elements and the Velo API reference for all panel elements.
+See the list of elements and the $w reference for all panel elements.

-To enable panel elements to interact with your widget and perform actions in the editor, use one or more of the following modules in your panel code:
+To enable panel elements to interact with your widget and perform actions in the editor, you can use the following modules:

 You can also connect panel elements with code.
 In this example, users can turn a "special sale" property on and off, through a toggle element in the widget's panel.